Skip to main content

 I sat my part 2 exam during the pandemic and am all too aware of how covid has affected our training.
 I am keen to work with pathsoc to build a list of comprehensive resources for trainees to help with exam preparation.
 Secondly, having done my histopathology training in Glasgow, I aim to provide a more vital link between Pathsoc and the north of the UK.
 I’m also keenly aware of the lack of exposure to academic pathology in some UK centres.
 I will increase PathSoc’s outreach to more pathology departments to encourage more people to get involved with research.

-Eric Wong - Vice-Chair of the Trainees' Sub-Committee
+Eric Wong - Vice-Chair of the TSC and Research Sub-Committee Representative

 Hello!
 I am an ACFST1 in Leeds, born in Hong Kong and raised in Essex.
 I completed medical school in 2020 and started Foundation Training in Leicester during the COVID-19 pandemic.